spereverde/django-kuleuven/README.md

-# djangogirls-leuven
+# django-kuleuven
-Code from the Django Girls Tutorial - https://djangogirls.org/leuven/
+Sample django project using the KU Leuven housestyle